mluketin/unity-object-packer/README.md

 # unity-object-packer
 Template project for packing objects into asset bundles

-Project is crated with Unity 2017.1.0f3
+Project is created with Unity 2017.1.0f3

 - Select any prefab in assets
 - On the bottom of Inspector panel choose name of AssetBundle into which the object will be packed